valory-xyz/docs/docs/protocol/mint_packages_nfts.md

 To mint a package (also referred to as _unit_) in the protocol, it must have been published into a remote IPFS registry.
 Read [how to publish packages](https://docs.autonolas.network/open-autonomy/guides/publish_fetch_packages/) with the {{open_autonomy}} framework.

 Minting a package involves filling in some data and creating a **metadata file**, which contains a pointer to the IPFS hash of the published software package.
 The [Autonolas Protocol web app](https://protocol.autonolas.network/) will automatically create and publish the metadata file on the IPFS registry, based on the package/unit information and the information provided by the user in the online form.
-Then, it will interact with the protocol smart contracts to complete minting your package on-chain.
+Then, it will interact with the protocol smart contracts to complete minting the package on-chain.

 Upon completing the minting process, you will have an NFT representing your package in the Autonolas Protocol.
 See the figure below.